lizerrr/Zan_LI.github.io/_pages/includes/pub.md

 [Performance Analysis of RISAssisted Communications With Element Grouping and Spatial Correlation](https://drive.google.com/file/d/1p_sX4oIUFqNVeJlRF_hpqlOyruGerO3H/view) \\
 **Z. Li**, N. K. Kundu, J. Rao, S. Shen, M. R. McKay and R. Murch

--  We theoretically demonstrate that the element grouping strategy performs better when the RIS has a compact design, with inter-element spacing less than half the wavelength,
+-  We theoretically demonstrate that the element grouping strategy performs better when the RIS has a compact design, with inter-element spacing less than half the wavelength.
+-  This work is selected as the popular article for WCL in April 2023.
 - **IEEE Bibtex**: Z. Li, N. K. Kundu, J. Rao, S. Shen, M. R. McKay and R. Murch, "Performance Analysis of RIS-Assisted Communications With Element Grouping and Spatial Correlation," in IEEE Wireless Communications Letters, vol. 12, no. 4, pp. 630-634, April 2023, doi: 10.1109/LWC.2023.3237232
 </div>
 </div>